asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 1. The port of the remote attestation service is 50051.
 2. The secret key (whose value ought to match that of `preset_key` in [assemble.sh](./in-vm/assemble.sh)) should be configured in the [secret.json](./in-vm/TDX/ra-server/secret.json) file, and can be reset by the user as necessary.

-Please refer to the source code of `ra-server` [here](https://github.com/intel/confidential-computing-zoo/tree/main/cczoo/tdx-encrypted-vfs/get_secret) for more detials about the key service.
+Please refer to the source code of `ra-server` [here](https://github.com/intel/confidential-computing-zoo/tree/main/cczoo/tdx-encrypted-vfs/get_secret) for more details about the key service.

 ### Launching and unlocking the JinDisk-encrypted image

-One can use the [start-qemu.sh](./start-qemu.sh) script to launch a VM and to verify whether the image is created successfully.
+One can use the [start-qemu.sh](./start-qemu.sh) script to launch a VM and verify whether the image is created successfully.

 Use the `-i` option to specify the image file.
 Use the `-t` option to specify the VM type.
 To launch a normal VM, one can use the `-t legacy` option.
 To launch a VM with a custom EFI configuration (such as a SEV secure VM), one should specify `-t efi` and use `-o` and `-a` to indicate the OVMF code and OVMF vars.
 The script assumes the OVMF binaries are located at `/usr/share/qemu/`.